Menu

 Share the slides on Instagram: Part one and part two

-Air cleaners, sometimes called air purifiers, can help clear out wildfire smoke particles and other asthma triggers in the home.
-Air cleaners and replacement filters are expensive.
-Asthma programs can help improve their clients’ asthma by giving them portable air cleaners.
+Air cleaners, sometimes called air purifiers, can help clear out wildfire smoke particles and improve indoor air quality.

-• Is it a mechanical air cleaner with no ionizer?
+• ✓ It is a mechanical air cleaner with a HEPA filter

 What type of air cleaner is best?